Aphria Receives $2.1B Takeover Bid From Green Growth Brands (NYSE:APHA)

 Aphria Receives $2.1B Hostile Takeover Bid From Green Growth Brands

-Aphria Inc (NYSE: APHA) shares tumbled Nov.
-30 after short sellers called it out for being a "shell game," trimming roughly $582 million from its market value.
+Aphria Inc (NYSE: APHA)shares tumbled Dec.
+3 after short sellers called it out for being a "shell game," and since then, they have shed $582 million in market value.
 The stock is poised to see a reversal in fortunes following the launch of a hostile offer.

 What Happened